MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-01-overview-set-up-and-get-started.md

     ![A screenshot of a computer Description automatically generated](../../../media/mesh-201/068-copy-url.png)

-1. On your C: drive, create a folder with a one-word name (for example, "Mesh201").
-We recommend using a short name to avoid running into a problem with the Windows path length limit, which is 256 characters.
+1. We recommend that you create a folder on your C: drive named "Mesh Samples" and then clone the repo to that folder.
+This is a good name for two reasons: it's short, so it avoids running into a problem with the Windows path length limit, which is 256 characters.
+Also, there are other Mesh samples in addition to the Mesh 201 tutorial, so all your samples are located in one place.
-1. In the newly created folder, create a Git repo and then clone the repo by pasting the URL you copied after the *git clone* command in Git Bash and then pressing the Enter key.
+1. In the newly created folder, create a Git repo and then clone the repo by pasting the copied URL after the *git clone* command in Git Bash and then pressing the Enter key.

     ![A screenshot of a computer Description automatically generated](../../../media/mesh-201/069-git-bash-with-clone-command.png)